 Teeth are used on a daily basis, often without us even realizing or recognizing the fact.

-From opening up difficult packages, to chomping down on various foods, our teeth are a multipurpose tool that have been available to us since our infancy.
+From opening up difficult packages to chomping down on various foods, our teeth are a multipurpose tool that has been available to us since our infancy.

 So educate and amaze yourself with these ten crazy facts about your teeth below!

 Tatteeth, or tattoos for your teeth, are a real thing.

 With all of the radical things you can do to your body these days, tattooing your teeth is probably one of the strangest.

 Tattoos are not actually applied to a person’s real teeth.
 In fact, they’re simply tattooed onto the caps or crowns.

 Symbols, images, or pictures of whatever you want can be put onto the teeth cap before it’s inserted into your mouth.

 So yes, you can have your beloved cat’s photo tattooed onto your teeth.

 It’s cheaper to get dentures than to get implants.